There are a few free keyword analysis tools available that can prove useful when trying to SEO your site.

 The Marketing Brain

-Google Keywords Tool
+Google Keywords Tool and Best SEO Software

 Yahoo Keyword Selector Tool (Formely Overture)

 Of these I consider the Microsoft Adlab the best Free Keyword Analysis Tool.
-It is the easiest to use and shows the number of searches, age and gender distributions and renders all the information in easy to interprate charts and measures.
+It is the easiest to use and shows the number of searches, age and gender distributions and renders all the information in easy to interpret charts and measures.

-The google keywords tool is really aimed at Adwords users and has little value for webmasters.
+The google keywords tool is really aimed at AdWords users and has little value for webmasters.
 It does not show the number of searches for keywords, merely showing the competition amongst advertisers for particular words.

 The Yahoo Keyword Selector tool is OK when it is working.
 Often I have found it unusable as it runs so slowly, often timing out.
 That said, it seems a lot better of late so may prove another useful link.
 The Yahoo Keyword Selector tool presents a simple list of searches along with the number of searches performed.
 In a sense the Yahoo Keyword Analysis is a blend of the Microsoft and Google analysis tools, presenting a list of search terms based on a keyword you enter (like Google) but also showing the number of searches performed (like Microsoft).